The Wisconsin Newborn Screening Program has produced three interactive training webinars on collection and submission of newborn screening specimens.

-The webinars are part of a new Learning Management System that provides
+The two webinars below are part of a Learning Management System that provides

 - Documentation and tracking of which modules are completed by each learner